vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 > [!NOTE]
-> Network Protection is directly impacted by process exclusions on all platforms.
+> [Network protection](network-protection.md) is directly impacted by process exclusions on all platforms.
 A process exclusion on any OS (Windows, MacOS, Linux) results in preventing Network Protection from inspecting traffic or enforcing rules for that specific process.

 #### Exclusions on Mac